ArtesiaWater/traval/docs/getting_started.rst

     detect = traval.Detector(raw_series)

-Apply our first algorithm to the timeseries.
+Apply our first algorithm to the time series.

 .. code:: python